Person specification

 - Highly skilled and experienced in the ‘art of inspection’.

-- Experience of planning scrutiny and assurance programmes, including those delivered in partnership with others.
+- Experience of planning assurance and improvement programmes, including those delivered in partnership with others.

 - Significant experience in social work/social care in children’s services.